-There will be situation where the respondents simply say, "I don't know," given an irrelevant answer, act very bored or detached, or contradict something they have already said.
-In these cases, you must try to re-interest them in the conversation.
-For example, if you sense that they are shy or afraid, try to remove their shyness or fear before asking the next question.
+There will be situation where the respondent() simply say, "I don't know," gave an irrelevant answer, act very bored, detached, or contradict something he/she has already said.
+In these cases, you must try to involve them in the conversation.
+For example, if you sense that they are shy or scared, try to ease them before asking the next question.
 Spend a few moments talking about things unrelated to the interview (for example, their town or village, the weather, their daily activities, etc).

-If the woman or man is giving irrelevant or elaborate answers, do not stop them abruptly or rudely, but listen to what they have to say.
+If the woman or man is giving irrelevant or elaborated answers, do not stop them abruptly or rudely, rather listen to them what theywnat to say.
 Then try to steer them gently back to the original question.
 A good atmosphere must be maintained throughout the interview.
-The best atmosphere for an interview is one in which the respondent sees the interviewer as a friendly, sympathetic, and responsive person who does not intimidate them and to whom they can say anything without feeling shy or embarrassed.
-As indicated earlier, a major problem in gaining the respondent's confidence may be one of privacy.
-This problem can be prevented if you are able to obtain a private area in which to conduct the interview.
+The best atmosphere for an interview is one in which the respondent observes the interviewer as a friendly, sympathetic, and responsive person who does not intimidate him/her and to whom they can say anything without feeling shy or embarrassed.
+As indicated earlier, a major problem in gaining the respondent's confidence may be ones privacy.
+This problem can be prevented if you are able to obtain a private area to conduct the interview.